CURIOSSorg/curioss.org/content/about/_index.md

         <img src="/images/about/team/sc.png" alt="Sayeed Choudhury"/>
       </div>
     </div>
     <p>Sayeed Choudhury is the Director of Open Source Programs Office (OSPO) at Carnegie Mellon University.
-Sayeed supports CURIOSS by hosting the organization at CMU.
+Sayeed served as a member of the CURIOSS Organizing Team from 2023-2024 and was also the PI on the grant that launched the CURIOSS Network.
     </p>
 </div>
 </div>